yewwayne/dnfonclearlinux/README.md

 ## Caution

-Installing packages using yum instead of swupd is not officially supported on Intel Clear Linux and can and will break your system, swupd, and cause data loss.
+Installing packages using dnf instead of swupd is not officially supported on Intel Clear Linux and can and will break your system, swupd, and cause data loss.
 It should only be used for very specific use-cases after thorough testing in a non-production machine.
 In general it's going to be safer to install an extra bundle than to resort to this.